buckmanc/cheatsheets_and_checklists/docs/cheatsheets/world_history_timeline.md

 5000-3300 BCE|Copper Age
 ~3500 BCE|the Kish Tablet, oldest written document 3300-1200 BCE|Bronze Age
-~2100–1200 BCE|the Epic of Gilgamesh
+2584–2561 BCE|the Great Pyramid of Giza is built ~2100–1200 BCE|the Epic of Gilgamesh
 ~1750 BCE|Complaint tablet to Ea-nāṣir
 1332–1323 BCE|reign of Tutankhamun